blog

 These articles have been summarised into three principles: “partnership, participation, and protection”

-Article I and III gives the government social licence to use our data as it does with all New Zealand citizens.
-Article II, gives Māori the right to Māori Data Governance and partnerships, participation and to ensure our protection via outcomes of data analysis.
+Article I and III give the government social license to use our data as it does with all New Zealand citizens.
+Article II gives Māori the right to Māori Data Governance, partnerships, and participation.
+It ensures our protection via outcomes of data analysis.

-If all government agencies recognise Te Tiriti and implement the three principles by working with Māori organisations, hapū and Iwi, then free flowing data sharing agreements could be created to benefit Māori and to better direct tax payer funding where it is needed more, further negating the need for an expensive and intrusive census.
+If all government agencies recognize Te Tiriti and implement the three principles by working with Māori organizations, hapū, and Iwi, then free-flowing data-sharing agreements could be created.
+Consequently, this would benefit Māori and better direct taxpayer funding where it is needed most, further negating the need for an expensive and intrusive census.

-Iwi, hapū and Māori organisations have been trying to reclaim rangatiratanga of the health/wealth status data off their members and the data about the environment and its resources, in some cases for decades with several of the largest Iwi not been giving access to data.
+Iwi, hapū, and Māori organizations have been trying to reclaim rangatiratanga of the health/wealth status data off their members.
+They also wish to reclaim data about the environment and its resources.
+In some cases, efforts have been ongoing for decades, with several of the largest Iwi not given access to data.

 Data and Statistics Act 2022

 The Data and Statistics Act 2022 has an obligation for StatsNZ to consider Te Tiriti.
-This legislation is also part of the coalition governments plans are to review the Treaty sections and remove them.
+This legislation is also part of the coalition government’s plans to review the Treaty sections and possibly remove them.

 This could put the Mana Ōrite agreement into question about being valid and a good use of tax payer money.
 Despite the Mana Ōrite agreement and the legislation including Te Tiriti statements, it is easily argued that the Census in its current state has breached Te Tiriti by ignoring Article II and making it illegal for Māori to not surrender their taonga (data) to the Crown.